shreyasharma98/Google-CodeJam-2020/README.md

 # Google-CodeJam-2020

-This repo consist of problems on Google code Jam 2020
+The solutions for Google code Jam 2020 in cpp.

 # Qualifying Round
 ## 1.Vestigium